wtmitchell/tradgames/README.md

 2. ChineseCheckersModerator - A C++ program that validates moves and moderates the play of a game of Chinese Checkers

+3. ChineseCheckersRandom - A C++ program that plays a game of Chinese Checkers by taking each move randomly.

 ## GameMaster
 GameMaster is a Java programs that controls the interactions between agents and a master running the game.